Kinto/kinto/docs/concepts.rst

 Authentication
 ==============

-Kinto doesn't provide users management, like user sign-up, password modification, etc.
+Kinto comes with an accounts API that allows user sign-up, password modification and user deletion.
+It allows you to configure an administrator account that has read/write access to all other accounts.

+By default, Kinto accounts are authenticated using basic authentication.

 Kinto can rely on a third-party called "`Identity provider <https://en.wikipedia.org/wiki/Identity_provider>`_" like *Auth0*, *Github* or *Google* in order to authenticate the incoming request and assign a :term:`user id`.